-A high quality assessment should be.
-FAIR and UNBIASED) FAIR and UNBIASED (the areas below should be discussed relative to the needs of ELLs, gifted and talented students, and students with disabilities) Rating Column Strengths/Suggestions 3a.
+A high quality assessment should beFAIR and UNBIASED FAIR and UNBIASED (the areas below should be discussed relative to the needs of ELLs, gifted and talented students, and students with disabilities) Rating Column Strengths/Suggestions 3a.
 To what extent are most of the items or the tasks designed and formatted to be visually clear and uncluttered (e.g., use of white space, graphics, and illustrations)?
 Provide an explanation of your response: The assessment tasks are designed as teacher-directed prompts/scripts.
-All=3, Some=2, None=1 "Clear & Uncluttered" Score 3b.
-To what extent are most of the items or the task presented in as 3 straightforward a way as possible for a range of learners?
+All=3, Some=2, None=1 "Clear & Uncluttered" Score 3 3b.
+To what extent are most of the items or the task presented in as straightforward a way as possible for a range of learners?
 Provide an explanation of your response: There is no presentation of student prompt.
-The instructions to the teacher are slightly unclear and All-2 Compa2 Named must be read thoroughly.
-"Straight Forward" Score All=3, Some=2, None=1 2 3c.
+The instructions to the teacher are a little on the unclear side All=3, Some=2, None=1 "Straight Forward" Score 3c.
 To what degree is the vocabulary and context(s) presented by most of the items or task free from cultural or other unintended bias?
-Provide an explanation of your response: Completely unbiased.
-All=3, Some=2, None=1 Free of 'Cultural or Unintended Bias' Score 3d.
+Provide an explanation of your response: The assessment is free of cultural bias, but is biased towards a certain kind of dance training (modern) - albeit non-technical.
+All=3, Some=2, None=1 Free of 'Cultural or Unintended Bias' Score 2 3d.
 Does the assessment require students to possess a high level of academic language comprehension to demonstrate understanding?
-Provide an explanation of your response: 3 Not from a written language perspective since the performance task is largely movement based and teacher-directed.
+Provide an explanation of your response: Not from a written language perspective since the performance task is largely movement based and teacher-directed.
 However, an educator would need to check for understanding of the task expectations to ensure that instructions are clearly communicated and understood.
-No=3, Somewhat=2, Yes=1 "Academic Language" Score Please reference "Defining Features of Academic Language in WIDA's 3 3e.
+No=3, Somewhat=2, Yes=1 "Academic Language" Score 3 Please reference "Defining Features of Academic Language in WIDA's 3e.
 If applicable, what type of accommodations should be considered to ensure that students with special needs can fully access the content represented by the task or set of items reviewed?
 It would be easy and allowable to incorporate all accommodations, but they are not included.
 Accommodations are commonly categorized in five ways: presentation, response, setting, and timing and scheduling: • Presentation Accommodations - Allow students to access information in ways that do not require them to visually read standard print.
 These alternate modes of access are auditory, multi-sensory, tactile, and visual. • Response Accommodations - Allow students to complete activities, assignments, and assessments in different ways or to solve or organize problems using some type of assistive device or organizer. • Setting Accommodations - Change the location in which a test or assignment is given or the conditions of the assessment setting. • Timing and Scheduling Accommodations - Increase the allowable length of time to complete an assessment or assignment and perhaps change the way the time is organized. • Linguistic Accommodations - Allow English language learners (ELLs) to access academic construct measured by reducing the linguistic load of an assessment.
-The accommodation is based on an ELL's limited English language proficiency, which is different than an accommodation based on a student's disability or a cognitive need.
-3f: Identify and write down the accommodations permitted for this assessment:
+The accommodation is based on an ELL's limited English language proficiency, which is different than an accommodation based on a student's disability or a

+3f: Identify and write down the accommodations permitted for this

+assessment:

 Yes, Several allowed=3;

-None listed Yes, Some allowed=2;
+none listed Yes, Some allowed=2;

 None allowed =1

 "Adequate Accommodations Allowed" Score N/A